 - Tips and Tricks 4:- Startup with mock test and previous year CAT paper.

-- Tips and Tricks 5:- Students should make sure to maintain their time, any plan preparing for the CAT Exam.
+- Tips and Tricks 5:- Students should maintain their time, and plan preparing for the CAT Exam.

 - Tips and Tricks 6:- Revising all the fundamentals is important to obtain good soccer.

 - Tips and Tricks 7:- schedule studying from an earlier time is a benefit.